core-wg/oscore/draft-ietf-core-object-security.md

 The value of the Proxy-Uri option of the protected CoAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.

-An example of how Proxy-Uri is processed is given below.

-An unprotected CoAP message contains:
+An example of how Proxy-Uri is processed is given here.
+Assume that the unprotected CoAP message contains:

 * Proxy-Uri = "coap://example.com/resource?q=1"